-(4 amended Apr.
-3, 2012, P.L.209, No.21) Section 5.
-Contract.

-(a) Written contract required.--No public adjuster shall, directly or indirectly, act within this Commonwealth as a public adjuster without having first entered into a contract, in writing, on a form approved by the department and executed in duplicate by the public adjuster and the insured or a duly authorized representative.
-One copy of this contract shall be kept on file by the public adjuster, available at all times for inspection by the department.
-The department shall disapprove a contract form if, in the department's opinion, the contract or its provisions:

-(1) Fail to comply with this section.

-(2) Are unreasonable.

-(3) Are contrary to the interests of the public.

-(4) Are misleading or unfair to the insured.
+- Written contract required .-- No public adjuster shall, directly or indirectly, act within this Commonwealth as a public adjuster without having first entered into a contract, in writing, on a form approved by the [Insurance Commissioner] department and executed in duplicate by the public adjuster and the insured or a duly authorized representative.
+One copy of this contract shall be kept on file by the public adjuster, available at all times for inspection[, without notice,] by the [Insurance Commissioner or his duly authorized representative.
+No public adjuster or public adjuster solicitor shall solicit a client for employment within 24 hours of a fire or other catastrophe or occurrence which is the basis of the solicitation.
+With respect to a fire, the 24-hour period shall begin at such time as the fire department in charge determines that the fire is extinguished.
+Any contract with a public adjuster may be rescinded by any person signing the contract.
+Such action must be taken within four calendar days after signature.
+The Insurance Commissioner may issue regulations to assure the implementation of this section.
+No public adjuster solicitor shall use any form of contract other than that approved for the public adjuster for whom he is soliciting, nor shall he make any contracts or agreements for himself or for the public adjuster other than such as are specified in the approved contract.] department.
+The department shall disapprove a contract form if, in the department's opinion, the contract or its provisions: - (1) Fail to comply with this section. - (2) Are unreasonable. - (3) Are contrary to the interests of the public. - (4) Are misleading or unfair to the insured.